afizzycola/satcomma-js/README.md

 ![npm](https://img.shields.io/npm/v/satcomma)
 ## Methods
-Each method takes in a mandetory javascript number argument and optional delimiter string used to seperate the sats.
-By default this is a comma but it can be anything you want.
+Each method takes in a mandatory javascript number argument and an optional delimiter string used to separate the sats.
+By default the delimiter is set as a comma but it can be anything you want.
 The result of each method is a string.
-Methods includes are:
+Methods include:
 ```
 satcomma.fromBitcoin(number, string?): string
 ```